-The polesitter has not won since 2016, while the driver starting eighth has retired from the last three Mexico City races.
+The polesitter has won only once since 2016, while the driver starting eighth has retired from three of the last five Mexico City races.
 Here’s everything you need to know about each grid slot’s history at the Mexican Grand Prix!

 THE STATS IN BRIEF

-- 6th has finished on podium in two of the last three races
+- 4th has finished on podium in five of the last six races

-- 8th has retired from three of last four races
+- 8th has retired from three of last five races

 - 16th and 19th have never scored